 Aviation plays a crucial role in today's globalized society.
-The connectivity by air it generates is a key element for the competitive position of European countries, regions and cities.
+Air connectivity is a key element for the competitive position of European countries, regions and cities.
 There is an increased understanding among policy makers about the potential benefits of air connectivity.
 The European Commission stated in its communication 'The EU's external aviation policy - meeting future challenges' that 'connectivity is key to competitiveness'.
-Connectivity is also central to the Commission's new aviation strategy.
+Connectivity is also central to the Commission's new aviation strategies.
 Maximizing connectivity by air is a central objective to various national aviation strategies inside and outside Europe.
 For example, connectivity was among the main issues considered by the UK Airports Commission in its advice on the expansion of UK airport capacity.